-Volunteers who suspect abuse should consult with the Volunteer and Community Resource Program Manager immediately.
+Volunteers who suspect abuse or bullying should consult with the Director of Volunteer Services.

 Guidelines for Volunteers on Outings

 The Active Living Department works together with residents to plan many wonderful outings each month.
 Adult volunteers are invited along to assist the Active Living Staff on the outings.
 Entrance fees and meals are furnished by the Masonic Home for all volunteers assisting.